The Unreasonable Effectiveness of Physics in Biology: Conclusion

 \section{Conclusion}

 The known laws of physics exhibit two fundamental and widely discussed features.
-The first is their mathematical simplicity and structural elegance, underlying Eugene Wigner’s celebrated “unreasonable effectiveness of mathematics in the natural sciences” \cite{Wigner}, i.e., the discoverability of the Universe across an enormous range of parameters and with extraordinary precision; see also its further development by Mark Steiner \cite{Steiner}.
-The second, no less striking feature is the fine-tuning of the constants of these laws for life in all its richness, including intelligent life, see e.g. \cite{BarrowTipler,Rees2000JustSixNumbers,Barrow2002Constants,BarnesLewis2016FortunateUniverse,Adams,Sloan}.
+The first is their mathematical simplicity and structural elegance, underlying Eugene Wigner’s celebrated ``unreasonable effectiveness of mathematics in the natural sciences'' \cite{Wigner}, i.e., the discoverability of the Universe across an enormous range of parameters and with extraordinary precision; see also further development of this issue by Mark Steiner \cite{Steiner}.
+The second, no less striking feature is the fine-tuning of the constants of these laws for life, including intelligent life, see e.g. \cite{BarrowTipler,Rees2000JustSixNumbers,Barrow2002Constants,BarnesLewis2016FortunateUniverse,Adams,Sloan}.

 The structure of the laws, understood as the mathematical principles of physics, has traditionally been associated with their discoverability, whereas the theoretically free, empirically determined constants of the laws have been considered in the context of enabling life; symbolically, {\it structure $\Rightarrow$ discoverability, constants $\Rightarrow$ viability}.